GoogleChrome/developer.chrome.com/site/en/blog/third-party-origin-trials/index.md

 ## Provide feedback

-If you're registering for a third-party origin trial and have feedback to share on the process or ideas on how we can improve it, [create an issue](https://github.com/GoogleChrome/OriginTrials/issues/new) on the Origin Trials GitHub code repo.
+If you're registering for a third-party origin trial and have feedback to share on the process or ideas on how we can improve it, [create an Issue](https://github.com/GoogleChrome/OriginTrials/issues/new) on the Origin Trials GitHub repository.

 ## Find out more